 The adrenal glands are usually the first in the order of endocrine functions to breakdown when stress has overwhelmed the body's normal compensatory response.
 Unfortunately, this is seldom recognized as a pathological state.
 Acceptable social compensatory actions such as coffee intake often mask the underlying problem as the adrenals are put in over-drive to cover up the early signs and symptoms of Adrenal Fatigue.
 The next endocrine gland to be affected is the insulin-producing portion of the pancreas.
 The body's blood sugar becomes imbalanced and this dysfunction is temporarily fixed by the intake of soda drinks, energy potions and donuts.
 After the pancreas comes the thyroid.
 Sluggishness, feeling cold and weight gain are the predominant symptoms that bring patients to their physicians, usually for the first time.
 This is often when hypothyroidism is first diagnosed.
 Thyroid replacement medication is routinely prescribed.
 However, over 70 percent of those patients taking thyroid medications still are symptomatic over time.
 Along with hypothyroid are symptoms of estrogen dominance, a state reflective of ovarian system dysfunction.
 Presenting symptoms include PMS, endometriosis, lumpy breasts, and irregular menstrual cycle.
 Hormone replacement medication may work short term, but unless the adrenals are first attended to, the patient's response is often blunted and ultimately fails.
 Finally, the parathyroid glands, the pineal gland, the autonomic nervous system, and the hypothalamus become affected.
 By this time, the OAT axis is severely imbalanced.

-Adrenal Fatigue is often the last to be detected and only considered seriously, when the patient is already severely decompensated, with concurrent severe ovarian and thyroid involvement.
+Adrenal Fatigue is often the last to be detected and only considered seriously when the patient is already severely decompensated, with concurrent severe ovarian and thyroid involvement.
 Even when detected, there is inadequate attention paid to the frequent concurrent ovarian and thyroid imbalance in what is now a full-blown state of Ovarian-Adrenal-Thyroid (OAT) axis imbalance.

 The key to this imbalance lies in the adrenal glands, for it is there that cortisol is modulated.
 In Adrenal Fatigue, internal cortisol imbalance often creates a condition of multiple organ resistance, including the thyroid and ovaries.
 Adrenal Fatigue is an important common and often overlooked cause of secondary clinical or sub-clinical hypothyroidism.
 Classically, the patient presents himself to the doctor's office complaining of fatigue, dry skin, weight gain, low body temperature, and insomnia.
 Thyroid laboratory test results show either normal or high TSH, normal or low T3 and free T3, normal or low T4 and free T4.
 The patient is normally prescribed a variety of thyroid replacement medications.
 Temporary improvement may be experienced by the patient but the improvement ultimately fails as recovery response is blunted and the symptoms continue to persist.
 Excessive thyroid medicine may be prescribed to normalize what may appear to be sub-optimal blood levels.
 The body is put on overdrive as the basal metabolic rate is raised.
-This can unmask pre-existing adrenal weakness; exacerbate existing Adrenal Fatigue and trigger adrenal exhaustion and adrenal crisis.
+This can unmask pre-existing adrenal weakness; exacerbating existing Adrenal Fatigue and triggering adrenal exhaustion and adrenal crisis.
 Anti-depressants are often prescribed as a solution to control symptoms as the physicians run out of options to help the sufferer.
 This seldom works but will instead often make the OAT imbalance worse off.

 It is important to recognize that optimum adrenal function plays a key role in this imbalance.
-When the adrenals are weak, cortisol induced, organ resistance applies to nearly all other hormone regulated organs including the ovaries, the thyroid, and the pancreas.
+When the adrenals are weak, cortisol induced organ resistance applies to nearly all other hormone regulated organs including the ovaries, the thyroid, and the pancreas.
 Few hormones are allowed to work at their optimal levels in the presence of Adrenal Fatigue.
 A multitude of hormones including insulin, progesterone, estrogen and testosterone become affected.
 The normal negative feedback loop can be blunted and binding carrier hormones in the blood can be disrupted.
 The ability of each hormone to regulate and fine-tune its target organ to achieve homeostasis is therefore often compromised.
 Blood pressure can become erratic, blood sugar levels may experience wide swings, bipolar and anxiety states come at will, reactive adrenaline rush becomes uncontrollable, brain fog becomes prevalent, metabolic function slows down and menstrual flow becomes irregular.

 Due to their lack of clinical training on Adrenal Fatigue, clinicians often find themselves treating symptoms of weak thyroid and ovarian systems while ignoring adrenal dysfunction.
-Let us take a look at how this can lead to devastating effect.
+Let us take a look at how this can have devastating effect.
 In early stages of Adrenal Fatigue, cortisol output is high as the body attempts to neutralize stress by producing more of it.
 However, when too much cortisol is produced, it will have multiple undesirable effects.
 For example, cortisol blocks the progesterone receptors, making them less responsive to progesterone.
 Progesterone normally produced by the adrenals comes to a halt in favor of cortisol production.

 Insufficient progesterone production leads to an imbalance between estrogen and progesterone.
 With reduced progesterone to offset estrogen, the body may experience estrogen dominance.
 It is no coincidence that we see a proliferation of conditions associated with excessive estrogen such as PMS, fibroids, and pre-menopausal syndrome when women reach their mid thirties and early forties.

-Many chronically ill patients have both low adrenal and thyroid functions.
+Many chronically ill patients have both low adrenal and thyroid function.
 In such cases, it is important to begin the recovery process by supporting the adrenal glands before raising the thyroid hormone.
 Otherwise, increased circulation of the thyroid hormone may further strain the already weak adrenal glands, leading to adrenal crashes and further decompensation.
 Recovery plans focusing on single organ dysfunction without considering the axis imbalance often fail and may in fact make the condition worse off.